DataDog/hiring-engineers/answers.md

 - installed ddtrace
 - enabled settings for APM=true in yaml
 - added app key
-- add my_app.py to my repository anyway for your reference.
+- added my_app.py to my repository anyway for your reference.

-I ran in to dependency issues again here so was unable to complete the APM install.
+I ran in to dependency issues here so was unable to complete the APM install.

 2. Bonus Question: What is the difference between a Service and a Resource?